Fisseha-Estifanos/LLM-API/README.md

 # LLM-API
-A repository to demonstrate some of the concepts behind large language models, transformer (foundation) models, in-context learning, and prompt engineering.
+A repository to demonstrate some of the concepts behind large language models, transformer (foundation) models, in-context learning, and prompt engineering using open source large language models like Bloom and co:here.

-# Rossmann pharmaceuticals
-## Time series data set sales prediction
+## Large language models and prompt engineering

-**Table of content**
+**Table of contents**

 - [Overview](#overview)
 - [Objective](#objective)